J0-o/kson_modlist/README.md

 # kson_modlist
-repository of kson files to use with wabbjank
+repository of kson files to use with wabbajank